NickSneed/TrickLensJS/README.md

-# GBCamTools
+# GBCamJS

-A set of tools for working with Game Boy Camera™ .sav files
+A collection of Javascript tools and assets for the Game Boy Camera™.

 Save parsing was based on gbcam2png: https://github.com/raphnet/gbcam2png